moleculerjs/database/docs/README.md

 ### `validate`: \<Function|String\> _(Default: `null`)_
 With `validate`, you can configure your custom validation function.
 If it is a `String`, it should be a service method name that will be called.
 _It can be asynchronous._

+The function should return `true` if the input value is valid or with a `String` if not valid.
+The returned text will be used in the `ValidationError` as the message of error.

 ### Callback parameters
 | Property | Type | Description |